zeek/broker/doc/data.rst

 values.

 There exists a total ordering on ``data``, induced first by the type discriminator and then its value domain.
 For a example, an ``integer`` will always be smaller than a ``count``.
-Only when comparing two values of the same type, a meaningful ordering exists.
-The total ordering makes it possible to use ``data`` as index in associative containers.
+While a meaningful ordering exists only when comparing two values of the same type, the total ordering makes it possible to use ``data`` as index in associative containers.

 Types
 *****